AmadeusITGroup/Assistive-Webdriver/assistive-webdriver/vm-guide/README.md

 # Configuring a virtual machine

-This guide explains how to configure a VirtualBox virtual machine to use it with `Assistive-Webdriver` for automated testing of a web application with the [JAWS](https://support.freedomscientific.com/Downloads/JAWS) screen reader.
+This guide explains how to configure a VirtualBox virtual machine to use it with `Assistive-Webdriver` for automated testing of a web application with the [NVDA](https://www.nvaccess.org/download/) or [JAWS](https://support.freedomscientific.com/Downloads/JAWS) screen reader.

 This guide supposes [VirtualBox](https://www.virtualbox.org/) is installed on your machine.

 ## Download or install a Windows virtual machine

-You need to have a VirtualBox virtual machine containing Windows.
+You need to have a VirtualBox virtual machine configured with a sound card and containing Windows.
 You can either install it yourself, or you can download one from Microsoft [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 If you choose to download it from the previous link from Microsoft, choose the `VirtualBox` platform.
 This will trigger the download of a `.zip` file that contains a `.ova` file that you can open with VirtualBox to import the virtual machine: